Nwosu-Ihueze/otto/README.md

-# AutoML Platform for Small Language Models
+# Otto

-This project is a complete, sophisticated AutoML platform for training and fine-tuning small language models (SLMs) based on a GPT-style architecture.
+This project is an end-to-end platform for training and fine-tuning small language models (SLMs) based on a GPT-style architecture.
 It automates the entire pipeline from data processing to hyperparameter optimization and inference.

 ## Features

-- **Automated Configuration**: Analyzes your dataset to generate a robust starting configuration.
+- **Automated Configuration**: Analyzes your dataset to generate a starting configuration.
 - **Resource-Aware Tuning**: Intelligently adjusts the hyperparameter search space to fit within your available GPU memory, preventing OOM errors.
 - **Efficient Data Handling**: Uses memory-mapped binary files (`.bin`) to handle datasets much larger than RAM, ensuring high I/O performance during training.
 - **Hyperparameter Optimization**: Leverages Optuna to efficiently search for the best model architecture and training parameters.